mostafa21314/ISS_Simulator/README.md

 This is a RISC-V simulator written in C++ for educational purposes.
 It simulates the execution of basic RISC-V instructions for the RV32I instruction set architecture.
+It was created by AUC comp engineering students Mostafa Gaafar, and Youssef Badawy alongsie electronics engineering student Youssef Abbas.

 Features: